international-orienteering-federation/equipment-examinations/2024-03-02/README.md

 In sport timing measurement:

 - Low accuracy (a big systematic error) means that the measurement line is different from the intended one but is the same for all competitors.
-- Low precision means that the measurement line is moved during the race and the time is taken at a different position for each competitor.
+- Low precision (a big random error) means that the measurement line is moved during the race and the time is taken at a different position for each competitor.

 Every orienteering competition has a different course and there's no "world record" concept for a particular course/distance.
 Before the first arrival, the position of the finish line can be moved by a few centimeters and nobody cares.
 This means that we can accept a low accuracy, according to the previous definition.

 On the other hand, for a fair result, the finish line position must be the same for all competitors.
+We need an high precision.

 In orienteering we define a **reliable timing system** as one that is capable of providing an high precision, regardless of the accuracy.